Customer Insights to Transform Sales Conversations

 • Compile data into a report

-As you need a diverse skill set, you will likely need team members from sales, marketing, product design, and management.
+As you need a diverse skill set, you will likely need sales, marketing, product design, and management team members.
 Bringing people from different departments together can be tricky, so make sure you facilitate open conversation by downloading one of these collaboration tools before collecting data.

 • Qualifying characteristics